By Chioma Obinna

 Anuma Kalu Ulu, a geriatrics doctor practicing in Central Islip, New York, obtained his first degree from the University of Nigeria Nsukka.
 In this interview, Ulu, who was in Nigeria for his annual medical mission, spoke on the challenges in the Nigerian medical cycle.

-I trained here before travelling abroad, and since I obtained my further training throughout my sojourn in Trinidad, Australia and finally the United States in 2004, I have been returning to do free medical care, at times up to three times a year, all self-sponsored, and without the fanfare as the goal has always been a surreptitious delivery of care to the needy.
-I thus stand in better stead to compare as I have marinated in the two almost diametrically-opposed medical scenarios.
+I trained here before traveling abroad, and since I obtained my further training throughout my sojourn in Trinidad, Australia, and finally the United States in 2004, I have been returning to do free medical care, at times up to three times a year, all self-sponsored, and without the fanfare, as the goal has always been a surreptitious delivery of care to the needy.
+I thus stand in better stead to compare as I have marinated in the two almost diametrically opposed medical scenarios.
 When compared to world standards, we really do not have any medical delivery system in Nigeria.
-The system is replete with malpractices and shenanigans that will be considered culpable offences in America but here they are meted out to patients with brazen impunity.
+The system is replete with malpractices and shenanigans that will be considered culpable offenses in America but here they are meted out to patients with brazen impunity.

-Like in my village, when I started the programme in 2004, 90 plus per cent of the people had hypertension and we used to have stroke like 10 to 15 people a year which was attributed to somebody not killing goat before laying foundation and all sorts of traditional beliefs.
-Four years into my programme, it reduced to like 20 per cent.
+Like in my village, when I started the programme in 2004, 90 plus percent of the people had hypertension and we used to have stroke-like 10 to 15 people a year which was attributed to somebody not killing goat before laying the foundation and all sorts of traditional beliefs.
+Four years into my programme, it reduced to like 20 percent.
 Six years down the line, there was only a time that we had two strokes and one of them happened to be my mother.
 My mother died at 84 years and she was taking blood pressure medication for over 20 years.
 What I am saying is that the little I did in my village was able to make an impact.
 And it is still making an impact.
 People are relatively healthy there.